Shahdol district: History

-Shahdol was once known as Sohagpur (Shahdol), and has a history dating back to the Gupta period.
+Shahdol history is from the Mahabharata era and Shahdol stands for shahh means 100 and Dol means pond.
+City of 100 ponds which were dug during Agyatwaas of Pandavas who were continuously on move while exile last year to avoid being traced by spies sent by Duryodhana.
+It was part of Virata Nagar where Pandavas spent most of last year of exile.
+Later the City regained books during Gupt period.
 The district was ruled by the Chedis and Kalachuris, before being taken by the Gonds.
-The town Sohagpur (Shahdol) was established by the Baghel king Sohag Deo.
-The fort of Bhandavgarh in modern-day Umaria district passed as dowry from the Kalachuris to the Baghels of Rewa, and they gradually conquered the surrounding territory from the Gonds.
-Later a small portion of the district was taken by a minor branch of the Baghels descended from Jamuni Bhan Singh, a younger brother of the king, who were not subsidiary to Rewa.
+Baghels were allies of Mughal rulers after being defeated from Gujrat by Khilji took refuge in Rewa.
+They slowly captured most of the district after establishing Rewa as capital city from Gondwana kings.
+The town Sohagpur was established by the Baghel king Sohag Deo in Shahdol.
 Eventually the Bhonsles of Nagpur took over the territory, and after the Second Anglo-Maratha War it was ceded to the British.
 After the Maharaja of Rewa supported the Britishers during the 1857 rebellion, the district was returned to him in gratitude.
 Shahdol was at this time sparsely settled, and the Baghels invited many cultivators into the district from other parts.
 It remained an estate of Rewa state under the until Independence, when it became a separate district.